AweSim-OSC/awesim-connect/README.md

 ## Secure File Transfer

-The AweSim Connect application will use the embedded client to allow you to connect to securely connect to the AweSim file system over SFTP.
+The OSC Connect application will use the embedded client to allow you to connect to securely connect to the OSC file system over SFTP.

-#### Enter your AweSim credentials
+#### Enter your OSC credentials

 #### Click the file transfer button in the bottom left.

-AweSim Connect now uses WinSCP as the default SFTP client.
+OSC Connect now uses WinSCP as the default SFTP client.

 * [WinSCP](http://winscp.net/eng/index.php) is the embedded SFTP client.
-The AweSim Connect application will deploy and run a WinSCP process.
+The OSC Connect application will deploy and run a WinSCP process.

 ## FAQ

-#### I've clicked the `awesim://` link and nothing happened.
+#### I've clicked the `awesim://` or `osc://` link and nothing happened.

-Be sure to launch `AweSimConnect.exe` at least once.
+Be sure to launch `OSCConnect.exe` at least once.
 The initial launch will add a key to your user registry that initializes the URI scheme.

-If you move or rename the `AweSimConnect.exe` file, you will need to open the application again manually to update the path in the handler.
+If you move or rename the `OSCConnect.exe` file, you will need to open the application again manually to update the path in the handler.

 #### I've received the error "Unable to open helper application.
 The porotocol specified in this address is not valid."

 This issue appears in some earlier versions of Internet Explorer when attempting to launch the application from a Temporary location.
-Download and run the `AweSimConnect.exe` application, being sure to click "Save As" or "Save" in your browser to save the file to a non-temporary location.
+Download and run the `OSCConnect.exe` application, being sure to click "Save As" or "Save" in your browser to save the file to a non-temporary location.

 ## Developer Notes

-* AweSim Connect is built to comply with the Microsoft .NET  runtime 2.0.
+* OSC Connect is built to comply with the Microsoft .NET  runtime 2.0.
 2.0 is considered "pure" .NET and the compiled binaries should function without additional dependencies on Windows XP/7/8/8.1/10.
-* AweSim Connect is developed using primarily the [C# language](https://msdn.microsoft.com/en-us/library/67ef8sbd.aspx).
+* OSC Connect is developed using primarily the [C# language](https://msdn.microsoft.com/en-us/library/67ef8sbd.aspx).

 #### Build Instructions

 * Download and install [Visual Studio Community 2015](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx)
 * Visual Studio includes team support.
 If you are accustomed to command-line git, download and install [Git for Windows](https://msysgit.github.io/) to gain access to Git Bash.
-* `git clone` the AweSim Connect repository to your system.
+* `git clone` the OSC Connect repository to your system.
 * Open the project in Visual Studio by clicking **File > Open > Project/Solution** and selecting **AweSimConnect.sln** in the file dialog.
 You can also load the project in Visual Studio by double-clicking the **AweSimConnect.sln** file in the Windows Explorer.
 * Download the required dependencies using the NuGet Package Manager
 * Click the button with the green arrow and the word "Start" to build and run the solution.